convexset/meteor-three-way/README.md

 ## Upcoming Features

- - Autogeneration of updaters with optional authentication predicate (that takes no parameters)
+ - ~~Autogeneration of updaters with optional authentication predicate (that takes no parameters)~~ [Upcoming package: CollectionTools]
+ - Validation pipeline before database update: with callbacks on failure/success